Fox, Hield score 21 apiece as Kings beat Warriors 111-98

+His 34-year-old legs said otherwise, and Ariza settled for a layup then chuckled as he ran back to play defense on a rare night when the Kings could afford to laugh, even at themselves.

+“Flat tire,” Ariza said.
+“These legs don’t work like that anymore.
+It was a flat tire.”

-SACRAMENTO, Calif.
-(AP) — De’Aaron Fox had 21 points and seven assists, Buddy Hield also scored 21 and the Sacramento Kings thumped the Golden State Warriors 111-98 on Monday night.
+De’Aaron Fox had 21 points and seven assists, Buddy Hield also scored 21 and the Kings thumped the Golden State Warriors 111-98 on Monday.

-Trevor Ariza added a season-high 18 points and six rebounds for the Kings, and Harrison Barnes scored 18 as well.
+Ariza added a season-high 18 points and six rebounds for the Kings, and Harrison Barnes scored 18 as well.
 Sacramento led by 31 on the way to winning for only the second time in 11 games, allowing coach Luke Walton to rest most of his starters in the fourth quarter.

+“We were more consistent tonight,” Walton said.
+“We continued to do what we wanted to do offensively.
+We got better and made some progress tonight.”

 It was the Kings’ second lopsided win over the Warriors this season, having beaten Golden State 100-79 on the road Dec.
 15.